Schnauzer

-A Schnauzer (/ˈʃnaʊzər, ˈʃnaʊtsər/ SHNOW-zər-,_-SHNOWT-sər, /de/; plural Schnauzer, /de/; lit. 'snouter') is a dog breed type that originated in Germany from the 14th to 16th centuries.
+The Schnauzer (/ˈʃnaʊzər, ˈʃnaʊtsər/ SHNOW-zər-,_-SHNOWT-sər, /de/; plural Schnauzer, /de/; lit. 'snouter') is a dog breed type that originated in Germany in the 14th to 16th centuries.
 The term comes from the German word for "snout" and means colloquially "moustache", or "whiskered snout", because of the dog's distinctively bearded snout.
-Initially it was called Wire-Haired Pinscher, while Schnauzer was adopted in 1879.
+Initially called the Wire-Haired Pinscher, the name Schnauzer was adopted in 1879.

 Breeds

 There are three breeds: the Standard, the Giant, and the Miniature.
 Toy and teacup are not breeds of Schnauzer, but these common terms are used to market undersized or ill-bred Miniature Schnauzers.
 The original Schnauzer was of the same size as the modern Standard Schnauzer breed and was bred as a rat-catcher and guard dog.
 The Giant Schnauzer and the Miniature Schnauzer were developed from the Standard Schnauzer and are the result of outcrosses with other breeds exhibiting the desirable characteristics needed for the Schnauzer's original purpose.
 By the VDH and FCI Schnauzer is placed in "Group 2, Section 1: Pinschers and Schnauzers", with "Nr.
 181, 182 and 183" in "Section 1.2: Schnauzer" dedicated to all three Schnauzer breeds.